pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/signatures.md

 1. It is used as the "valid from" timestamp of the object being signed over
 2. It is used to order multiple similar signatures to determine which is valid

-Together, this means that it is not possible to create a new signature that extends the validity of a key further into the past, nor even leaves the starting date unchanged.
+Together, this means that it is not possible to create a new signature that extends the validity of a key further into the past, nor even one that leaves the starting date unchanged.
-Implementations have worked around this by generating signatures with creation dates backdated to one second after the previous signature.
+Some implementations have worked around this by generating signatures with creation dates backdated to one second after that of the previous signature.
+The ability to create a new signature with an unchanged creation date would allow historical signatures to be losslessly cleaned from a TPK, saving space.

 We therefore define a "Subject Validity Period" subpacket that contains the following fields: